 Approximately 95% of insects are either harmless or are beneficial.
 Before reaching for the bug spray, identify the critter; then decide whether it really needs to be eradicated.
+Got bugs?
 Here is a guide to Texas insects: Field Guide to Texas Insects

 This is another very good identification site that allows search by color and state: Insect Identification

 There are good reasons to kill some bugs, but if the bug isn’t inside your house and isn’t eating your favorite plant, then you might be better off to leave them alone.
 Getting rid of the good bugs can upset the balance of nature.
 The goal is not to get rid of every bug but to control to an acceptable level of infestation.
-For example, Texas A&M advises to treat for grubs only if there are more than 5 or 6 in a square foot.
+For example, Texas A&M advises treating for grubs only if there are more than 5 or 6 in a square foot.

 If you have an unacceptable level, then practice good IPM (integrated pest management), which means starting with the least harmful methods of eradication (such as hand-picking or washing away with a forceful stream of water).
-If that does not work, then for most common garden insects, try using an insecticidal soap.
+If that does not work, then for most common garden insects, try using insecticidal soap.
 For more information, go here: http://hortipm.tamu.edu/

 If you do decide to use pesticides, do so responsibly.
 To protect honeybees, spray at dusk after the bees have gone home.
 Do not spray pesticides if rain is expected.
 It could wash into the storm sewers and pollute your drinking water.
 Always follow label directions.